 So naturally, I decided it was time for me to be the guinea pig and see what this painting fabric furniture thing was all about.
 The fact that we will be sitting in these chairs while driving down the road was certainly a concern because we want to be comfortable, but once Eric gave me the green light I knew there was no turning back.

 Tips for Painting an Upholstered Chair with a Paint Sprayer

 Okay so here’s the deal… We screwed up.

 We were so excited about painting our chairs and how they seemed to turn into a soft and buttery white that we made a few mistakes and actually had to do this project TWICE.
 The good news is that we learned what worked and what didn’t work and now we get to share that with you.

 Let me also say that I originally painted one of the chairs by hand and it SUCKED.
 My hand and wrist gets tired easily when I hand paint or wax furniture so I have to take a lot of breaks.
 After one coat I really freaked out and wondered if I made an awful mistake.

-By the second coat I could see that it was going to look really good and made a mental note to tell anyone planning to paint simulated leather or vinyl by hand that the first coat may scare you, but hang in there because it will come together.
-Anyway, 2 coats later I was exhausted and the chair sat in our garage for a couple months until recently when we decided to paint both of the chairs with a sprayer.
+By the second coat, I could see that it was going to look really good and made a mental note to tell anyone planning to paint simulated leather or vinyl by hand that the first coat may scare you, but hang in there because it will come together.
+Anyway, 2 coats later I was exhausted and the chair sat in our garage for a couple of months until recently when we decided to paint both of the chairs with a sprayer.

-Let me say that now that I’ve hand painted the chair AND painted it with the sprayer, the sprayer is hands down the way to go, especially if you have a large piece, awkward angles or don’t want to see brush strokes.
+Let me say that now that I’ve hand-painted the chair AND painted it with the sprayer, the sprayer is hands down the way to go, especially if you have a large piece, awkward angles or don’t want to see brush strokes.

 After one coat of hand painting the chair I wasn’t sure if I would like it, but after one coat of painting with the sprayer, I was excited.
 So I don’t know if that helps you at all but that was my experience anyway 🙂